Own-Data-Privateer/hoardy-web/README.md

 ### Most convenient, less paranoid

-In theory, running `./hoardy_web_sas.py` listening on a loopback IP address should prevent any web pages from accessing it, since the browsers disallow such cross-origin requests, thus making the normal `Archive 'collected' reqres by > ... submitting them via HTTP` mode setup quite viable.
+In theory, running `./hoardy_web_sas.py` listening on a loopback IP address should prevent any web pages from accessing it, since the browsers disallow such cross-origin requests, thus making the normal `Archive 'collected' reqres by > ... submitting them via 'HTTP'` mode setup quite viable.
 However, Tor Browser is configured to proxy everything via the TOR network by default, so you need to configure it to exclude the requests to `./hoardy_web_sas.py` from being proxied.

 A slightly more paranoid than normal way to do this is: